-Director pay rates have been frozen for the last 7 years - this means a pay cut in real terms.
+Director pay rates have been frozen for the last seven years - this means a pay cut in real terms.

 For too long too much money has been spent on management and not enough has been invested in the creative people who make great programmes.
-For many directors, pay rates have effectively been frozen and this is now against a backdrop where broadcasters such as ITV are making record-breaking profits and Sky have hit over 12 million subscribers for the first time.
+For many directors, pay rates have effectively been frozen and this is now against a backdrop where broadcasters are making record-breaking profits, the expansion of subscription services continues and content platforms attract increasing numbers of viewers.

-Directors are the creative leaders, responsible for steering productions with increasingly pressured schedules and budgets, embracing new working practices and technology, and acquiring increasingly specialist skills.
-But while the expectations of the director have increased the pay has not.
-Responsibility and seniority on set is no longer recognised through production pay structures and working conditions.
+Directors, as the creative leads, are responsible for navigating productions through increasingly pressured schedules and tightening budgets, while embracing new working practices and technologies and acquiring new skills.
+But while the expectations placed on the director have significantly increased, the pay for this complex, specialist work has not.
+Responsibility and seniority on set is no longer recognised through production pay structures and working conditions, with directors frequently being paid less than other crew colleagues.

 Entertainment and Multi-camera Rate Card

-Directors UK has published its official rate card for directors of entertainment and multi-camera shows.
-The new minimum daily rate is £600 for all directors.
+In early 2015, Directors UK published its official rate card for directors working on entertainment and multi-camera shows.
+The minimum daily rate is £600 for all directors and this rate became effective from 1 October 2014.

 - This rate is exclusive of holiday, which must be added to this rate if a director is unable to take any leave.